Mock Trial for Elementary School

 Your students will work in teams and learn about different roles and responsibilities in the courtroom through interactive role play.
 The mock trial involves an alleged theft of intellectual property (a recipe) using the SpongeBob Squarepants characters familiar to students.
 Students truly enjoy the funny script, the supporting props, the opportunity to act out the trial in a real courtroom and they get to actively participate in determining a verdict!

-Are you interested in bringing the Mock Trial program to your classroom?
 Here's how it works.
 An OCBA attorney volunteer(s) will visit your classroom to kick off and explain the program.
 He or she will answer students’ questions about the court system, the experience of being a lawyer, and the theft of SpongeBob’s delicious recipe.
 The Mock Trial program concludes with a field trip to the local district court or the Oakland County Circuit Court, where students will present their mock trial in an actual courtroom setting.
 A sitting judge will preside over the case, and local attorneys will also participate.
 In some cases, the program can also include the chance to observe an actual trial or jury selection.

 This program is designed to specifically fit within the State of Michigan’s Social Studies Content Expectations and the Michigan Citizenship Collaborative Curriculum to meet Common Core standards for reading, thinking, speaking and writing.